The Haiti Ministry Committee

 Committee Meetings: The 4th Tuesday of every month during the school year, and as needed during the summer.
 7:00 pm in the OLN Conference Room.

-Committee Members: Gene Yagow (chairperson), Becky Pilcher, Karen Adams, Clermann Dieudonne, Di Gagnier, Judy Hedrick, Colleen Hernandez, Cindy King, Richard Lovegreen, Kathy Lynch, Jim Newman, Jack Pilcher, Irene Saul, Mickey Strayer, Kathy Struble, and Cyndy Unwin.
+Committee Members: Gene Yagow (chairperson), Becky Pilcher, Karen Adams, Clermann Dieudonne, Di Gagnier, Judy Hedrick, Colleen Hernandez, Cindy King, Kathy Lynch, Jim Newman, Jack Pilcher, Irene Saul, Mickey Strayer, Kathy Struble, and Cyndy Unwin.

 For More Information About this Committee, Please Contact: